waxbetty/Sushi-fork-1/readme.md

 ### Additional Reading

-These are good resources for absolute beginners and go into more depth in some areas than we will have time for in class.
+These are good resources for beginners and go into more depth in some areas than we have time for in class.
 Be sure to download any accompanying files in order to follow along on your own.

-#### HTML and CSS

 If you prefer video: